 Our son loves praise so much that he responds to a round of applause more than discipline.
 This tactic has been helpful for everything from going to bed to cleaning noses.
-If your child shares this love, clap when he walk in the direction of the door.
-These good vibes might carry him right out the door.
+If your child shares this love, clap when they walk in the direction of the door.
+These good vibes might carry them right out the door.

 Food ‘n run

 As I’ve said in previous pieces, most of the words my son knows are food-related.
 When it’s time to go, and I need to bribe him, that works in my favor.
-If your child is having trouble with finding the motivation to leave when it’s time to get up and go, offering his favorite snack can be an excellent way to get him to the car.
+If your child is having trouble with finding the motivation to leave when it’s time to get up and go, offering their favorite snack can be an excellent way to get them to the car.

 Midnight train to Georgia

 This last trick might be the sneakiest of all, and it’s technically not extrinsic motivation.
 “Midnight train to Georgia” involves waiting until your child is asleep and lifting their heavy little body into the car.
 While you might be in for a rude awakening once you arrive at your destination, it cuts down on a lot of the back and forth involved with trying to leave the house.
 Just do your best not to awaken the sleeping dragon, or else.

 Hopefully, some of these tips will be useful to you when trying to leave the house in a rush.
 Happy travels.